choria-io/website/docs/content/deployment/broker/_index.md

 ## Federated or Single Cluster

-As the Choria Network Broker only support a Full Mesh architecture it is not a a good idea to run one single large globally distributed Choria Network Broker cluster.
+As the Choria Network Broker only support a Full Mesh architecture it is not a good idea to run one single large globally distributed Choria Network Broker cluster.
 Choria supports Federating many small MCollectives together to facilitate geographic deployments.
 Federation would also make sense if you are in one location but have many thousands of nodes.

 As before if you're getting started you should focus on deploying a single location and familiarising yourself with Choria and MCollective.
 Should you then choose to go ahead review the [Federation](../../federation) section of the documentation.
 Deploying Federation is easy but you need to understand a bit more architecturally and it has additional monitoring utilities which are best covered seperately.